-Watch the video, read the content and complete the ACTIVITY towards the end of the lesson.
+Watch the video, read the article and complete the ACTIVITY towards the end of the lesson.

-Don’t forget to like and follow us on YouTube and LinkedIn.
+Don’t forget to like and follow us on YouTube and LinkedIn for more Business English Tips!

 Example phrases:-